zcattacz/PJON_wiki/Home.md

 PJON is an opensource multimaster communications bus system standard.
-It is designed to provide the community with a new and easy to implement way to communicate data and build networks of devices.
+It is designed to provide the community with a new and easy way to communicate data and build networks of devices.
 ```cpp
 Bit duration: 20 microseconds  Transfer speed: 4.32 kB/s  Baud rate: 50000 baud
 ```